Arkamito-Sen/PROJECT-Automatic-Frictionless-Speed-Braking-System/README.md

 ## Description:

 The Project is about developing an idea of using an Automatic-Frictionless Speed Braking System, as an additional Mechanism to Normal manual brakes in modern day vehicles.
-This type of Automatic-Frictionless Systems would help to get rid of several hazardous situations that might arise while driving.
+This type of Automatic-Frictionless Systems would help to get rid of several hazardous situations that might arise while driving in which modern day manual brakes fail to perform efficiently.

 - I have done the complete Assembly Model of the entire Design, and Rendered it too, in Catia v5.
 - I have done the circuit design of the Sensing and Response system and then simulated it, in TinkerCAD.